haxtheweb/edtechjoker/draft-outline.md

   - Events have an end time (another property in a specific format)
   - Events have details (another property, a string)
   - Events have an order (another property, a Number)

+### Turning in options
 - No blog post this week, just a link to your repo dropped in the #edtechjoker slack channel
+- While your not currently working with a partner / teammates, this will provide a starting point so that all members can help each other with the other "roles"
+- I'll be adding to this assignment as we go through multiple labs.
+Being on top of this with questions early will help improve the next few weeks as these build on each other.
+- Tuesday we'll review solutions and issues people ran into
+- **Bonus**: +1% for each additional Option you do

 --- THIS IS INCREDIBLY ROUGH DRAFT AND SUBJECT TO CHANGE ---